evilflora/WarframeSentinel/readme.md

   - Not used
     - AssassinsSyndicate (who is this ?, seem to be Assassinate missions)
     - EventSyndicate (Operation Supplies)
-    - VentKidsSyndicate (Ventkids)
+    - VentKidsSyndicate (Ventkids) - because empty
-    - QuillsSyndicate (The Quills)
+    - QuillsSyndicate (The Quills) - because empty
-    - VoxSyndicate (Vox Solaris)
+    - VoxSyndicate (Vox Solaris)  - because empty
-    - RadioLegionSyndicate (Nightwave)
+    - RadioLegionSyndicate (Nightwave) - because empty
-    - RadioLegionIntermissionSyndicate (Nightwave intermission)
+    - RadioLegionIntermissionSyndicate (Nightwave intermission) - because empty
     - An other syndicate exist, but not listed : Cephalon Simaris

 ## Not used